wsargent/slf4j-benchmark/README.md

 * A raw statement such as `logger.debug("hello world")` takes 1.8 nanoseconds.
 * A statement that uses string interpolation or string `logger.debug("hello " + name)` takes 60 nanoseconds.

-When logging is enabled, CPU time depends heavily on the appender:
+For Logback, when logging is enabled, CPU time depends heavily on the appender:

 * With a no-op appender, logging takes between 24 and 84 nanoseconds.
 * With a disruptor based async appender logging to console, between 150 and 350 nanoseconds.
 * With a straight file appender, between 636 and 850 nanoseconds.

+There's no huge difference between Log4J 2 and Logback.
+Log4J 2 a bit slower in general -- the file appender is faster at 307 nanoseconds -- but these are nanoseconds we're talking about.

 ### Throughput Benchmarks

 The appenders are measured in terms of throughput, rather than latency.

+For logback:

 * A disruptor based async appender can perform ~3677 ops/ms against a no-op appender.
 * A file appender can perform ~1789 ops/ms, generating 56 GB of data in 5 minutes.
 * A disruptor based async appender can perform 11879 ops against a file appender, but that's because it's lossy and will throw things out.

 Note that it took five minutes to run through the 56 GB of data with `wc testfile.log` just to count the words.

+Log4J 2 does have a comprehensive [performance test suite](https://logging.apache.org/log4j/2.x/performance.html#benchmarks) page -- all of the benchmarks are available in the Log4J 2 source code are available, so I'll run through that at some point.
+Note that the comparisons that Log4J 2 does against Logback should be disregarded, as they are not up to date or compare apples and oranges, e.g. comparing against `AsyncAppender` instead of [`AsyncDisruptorAppender`](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/appender/AsyncDisruptorAppender.java).

 ### Conclusions